isomerpages/ncss-ssi/_training/Social-Service-Accelerator-Programme.md

 ### Programme Details

--   Application period: Applications for this course will be from 1 Sept 2021 – 30 Sept 2021.
+-   Application period: Applications for this course will end on 17 Jan 22.
--   Start Date: Dec 21 (Intake Three).
+-   Start Date: 7 Mar 22 – 6 Sep 22 (Intake Four).
 -   Programme Duration: Six months.
 -   Fees (excluding GST): Total would be $14,160 but nett fees after funding will be $500.
 -   Mode of delivery: Blended learning (facilitated classroom training, online course materials & pre-course e-Learning activities).